sjaehn/BOops/README.md

 #### Jumble

-Plays randomly one of the pads of the respective slot.
+Plays randomly one of the pads set for the respective slot.

 #### Tape stop